commschamp/comms_champion/README.md

 source code is available for anyone to use as long as the derivative work remains open source with compatible licence.
 Download it, try it!
-If it works as expected and commercial closed source licence is required for the final product, please send me an e-mail.
-As the author and full copyright owner I will be able to provide one.
-Please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.
+If it works as expected and commercial closed source licence is required for the final product, it can be purchased on [binpress](http://arobenko.binpress.com/product/comms-library/4578).
+If the offered licences do not satisfy your needs and special conditions need to be included please send me an e-mail (see [Contact Information](#contact-information) below).

 The [CommsChampion](#commschampion-tools) tools and [Demo Protocol](#demo-protocol) are licensed under **LGPLv3**, which